nvdaes/emule/readme.md

 ## managing columns. ##

-When within a lists you can move the caret between the rows and columns using alt+control+ Arrows.
+When within a list you can move the caret between the rows and columns using alt+control+ Arrows.

 In this Add-on the following key commands are also available: